basilhussain/stm8-ram-test/README.md

 * **Checkerboard**: Fills RAM with alternating bit pattern 01010101 (0x55), then reads back and verifies the values read match the pattern.
 Repeats for the pattern 10101010 (0xAA).
 * **March C**: The entire RAM is alternately checked and filled byte-by-byte with background patterns (value 00000000, 0x00) and inverse background patterns (11111111, 0xFF) in seven loops.
 The loops are performed in either ascending or descending address order, as dictated by the stage of the algorithm.
 The read/write loops, and their order, are: write 0, desc.; read 0, write 1, asc.; read 1, write 0, asc.; read 0, desc.; read 0, write 1, desc.; read 1, write 0, desc.; read 0, asc.
 In this manner, set bits are 'marched' across the RAM area.

-The corresponding functions are:

-* `unsigned char ram_test_checkerboard(void)`
-* `unsigned char ram_test_march_c(void)`

-Each function takes no arguments, and returns a fixed value of zero.
-The return value can be passed through and returned as-is from `__sdcc_external_startup()` to indicate global/static variable initialisation should continue (and not be skipped; see SDCC manual for details).

-Should a RAM test function encounter a failure, it will reset the microcontroller by executing an invalid opcode, causing an illegal opcode reset.
-You can determine after the fact whether this has occurred by checking whether the `ILLOPF` bit in the `RST_SR` register is set to 1.
-If the failure is permanent or persistent, the microcontroller will effectively remain in a reset loop and not execute the rest of the firmware as normal.

 # Building

 Run `make` in the code's root folder.
 Some arguments may be required; see below.